noec764/erpnext/docs/dooks/collaboration/tags.md

 <img class="screenshot" alt="Assign" src="./assets/tags-1.png">

-Dooks will also show you all the important tags in the document list.
+Dokie will also show you all the important tags in the document list.

 <img class="screenshot" alt="Assign" src="./assets/tags-2.png">